AIHubCentral/docs/assets/Realtime Voice Changer/Local/vonovox.md

 - Those are the Free Effects.

-- `Noise Gate:` A simple noise gate so the application doesn't try to process low background noise that made it past RNNoise
+- `Noise Gate:` A simple noise gate so the application doesn't try to process low background noise that made it past RNNoise.
+    - `Threshold (dB):` The volume level at which the gate opens or closes.

 - `EQ Band (1 & 2):` Boosts or cuts specific frequency ranges of your voice to shape its overall tone.
     - `Frequency (Hz):` Selects the center of the frequency range you want to adjust.